This post may contain affiliate links. Please see my disclosure policy for details.

 There really isn’t any limit to how many people can hop aboard those carriages either so you’re guaranteed to be squished.

-Although you will probably be just sat in the doorway anyway, be aware that you will be joined by a lot of people doing the same.
+Although you will probably be just sitting in the doorway anyway, be aware that you will be joined by a lot of people doing the same.

 In reservation, the doorways were pretty much empty.

-4. They’re some of the most beautiful train journey’s in the whole world
+4. It’s one of the most beautiful train journeys in the whole world

 Honestly, the views from the train going from Ella to Kandy were so stunning.